LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 #### Lines 4-5

-The last two lines of the hello world program simply close the two blocks.
+The last two lines of the Hello, World program simply close the two blocks.
 The first, or "outer", block is the class definition.
 The second, or "inner", block is the function definition.

 ####